 Negative keywords are keywords that could have a negative impact on your pay per click strategy.
 By adding more negative keywords you can trim down the probability of your ads, to be shown for subjects that don’t resonate the context of your campaign.

 Example: Consider you are using broad match modifier as your keyword match type.
 The keyword being, “ +buy +eCommerce +website”.
-There is a high probability that the ad created for, keyword (+buy +eCommerce +website), can be shown for search queries similar to “buy products from eCommerce websites”.
+There is a high probability that the ad created for, the keyword (+buy +eCommerce +website), can be shown for search queries similar to “buy products from eCommerce websites”.
 Which does not have any relevance to what an eCommerce platform provider is?
 Adding a negative keyword like “buy products” could restrict Google from showing your ad for search queries that contain “buy products” in it.

 Customize your Dashboard